Plastic pollution is surging, so what are governments doing?

 Analysts say one of the challenges when it comes to reducing plastic consumption is how cheap it is to produce, thanks to fossil fuel subsidies.

-He said more financial incentives are needed to "level the playing field" to make recycled plastics more appealing, along with taxes on virgin plastic.
+Fletcher said more financial incentives are needed to "level the playing field" to make recycled plastics more appealing, along with taxes on virgin plastic.

-This could include making products reusable by design, and creating processes such as a sports stadium reusing cups and cutlery, much like how traditional milkmen reused glass bottles.
+This could include making products reusable by design and creating processes such as a sports stadium reusing cups and cutlery, much like how traditional milkmen reused glass bottles.

 Does the world need a plastics treaty?